minhaj54/Your-Thumbnail-AI/SETUP.md

 1. Check the console logs for errors
 2. Verify environment variables are set correctly
 3. Ensure Supabase RLS policies are active
-4. Check Razorpay webhook configuration
+4. Check Cashfree webhook configuration

 The SaaS application is now ready for production use! 🚀